Component: Audit Log Export

 The list includes 9 columns:

-• Partition field: The field which is used to split the data into partitions for each run
+- Partition field: The field used to split the data into partitions for each run

-• Maximum records per file: The number of maximum records can be included in one file
+- Maximum records per file: The maximum number of records that can be included in one file

-• Worker sites: The worker sites' names that are used to filter audit logs
+- Worker sites: The names of the worker sites used to filter audit logs

-• Created at: The date time that the collection is created
+- Created at: The date and time the collection was created

-• Modified at: The latest date time that the collection is modified
+- Modified at: The latest date and time the collection was modified

-• Modified by: The name of the user that modified the collection
+- Modified by: The name of the user who modified the collection

 Add or Edit Audit Log Collection